In the ceremony, this humble ceremonial maloca becomes a bridge that connects our world with the spiritual world.

 It has a high ceiling and a front door that allows the entrance and exit of the ceremony participants.
 The interior of the maloca is decorated with symbolic elements and indigenous art, such as paintings, textiles and sculptures, which evoke spirituality and connection with nature.

 In the center of the maloca, a ceremonial altar is placed that represents the connection with the spiritual world.
 This altar is usually adorned with flowers, plants, crystals and sacred objects.
 In addition, candles, incense and traditional music are used to create an environment conducive to the introspective and transformative experience.

-“Through these sanctified spiritual conduits, shamans can summon allies or channel healing and transformational energy for the advancement of human consciousness.”
+Through these hallowed spirit conduits, shamans can summon allies or channel healing and transformative energy for the healing and advancement of human consciousness.

 The ceremonial table or altar in an ayahuasca maloca is a central element in the sacred space where the ceremony takes place.
 This table is carefully decorated and arranged to create an environment conducive to spiritual connection and transformative experience.

 The mesa is usually located in the center of the maloca, representing the focal point of energy and the connection with the spiritual world.
 It can vary in size and shape, but is generally a raised, well-lit surface adorned with various sacred items.